 - The male finches incorporate sounds from their surroundings in their mating calls.

-- Scientists have discovered that the male finch’s song is a result of about 2000 genes present in a specific area in its brain, known as “Area X”.
+- Scientists have discovered that the male finch’s song is a result of about 2000 genes present in a specific area of its brain, known as “Area X”.

 - After being weaned, the young ones are chased off by their parents who start a different clutch of eggs.